Webilop/woocommerce-html5-video/readme.txt

 == Frequently Asked Questions ==

 = What video format can I upload? =
-The supported video formats are MP4, Ogg and Webm.
+The supported video formats are MP4 and Ogg.

 = I cannot see the video in the frontend =
 Make sure your browser supports HTML5 video.
 A list of browsers that have this feature can be found at http://www.w3schools.com/html/html5_video.asp